javi-carrera/Indra-RL-Lab/docs/GETTING_STARTED/training.rst

 To set up an experiment, modify one of the YAML configuration files in the ``configs/`` directory or create a new one.
 You can adjust hyperparameters, architecture, and specify a path to a trained model for preloading.

-(MISSING) WHERE PATH TO PRETRAINED MODEL???
-(MISSING) WHY NEED TO NOT SAY ATARI_GAME??
-(MISSING) WHY ONLY RUN 1 EPISODE?

 **Example configuration file**: ``configs/base_ppo_config.yaml``